-- Risk Management Committee (chaired by the Chief Risk Officer ("CRO")) considers the key conduct, credit, investment, operational, compliance, financial crime and emerging risks of Aviva Investors. - Investment Committee (chaired by the Chief Executive Officer ("CEO")) oversees investment management activities and material changes to the investment strategies or house view. - Finance Committee (chaired by the Chief Financial Officer ("CFO")) oversees the financial performance and actions to deliver against strategy.
-Performs a quarterly review of balance sheet and capital provision management.
+- Executive Risk Committee (chaired by the Chief Risk Officer ("CRO")) considers the key conduct, credit, investment, operational, compliance, financial crime and emerging risks of Aviva Investors. - Finance Committee (chaired by the Chief Financial Officer ("CFO")) oversees the financial performance and actions to deliver against strategy.
+Performs a quarterly review of balance sheet and capital provision management. - Global Product Committee (chaired by the Head of Global Product) oversees the implementation of the Aviva Investors product strategy, the product development and product management activities including prioritisation, development and launch of new products and the management of existing products (including mergers and closures) and approves pricing proposals for all collectives including for new funds and changes to pricing of existing funds.

-- Client and Product Committee (chaired by Global Head of Client Solutions) reviews client retention, sales pipeline and associated actions, as well as product management activities. - Operations Oversight Committee (chaired by the President and Chief Operating Officer ("COO")) oversees operational volumes, performance and efficiency.
+Operations Oversight Committee (chaired by the Chief Operating Officer ("COO")) oversees operational volumes, performance and efficiency.
 Monitors Client Assets Sourcebook ("CASS"), pricing and valuation consistency.
-Escalation for supplier oversight and operational resilience issues. - People Committee (chaired by People Director) reviews people agenda, drives continuous culture improvement, analyses and monitors conduct rule breaches under Senior Manager & Certification Regime ("SMCR").
+Escalation for supplier oversight and operational resilience issues.